Tyler Graovac's 2 goals power Wild to 5-2 win over Oilers

+EDMONTON, Alberta (AP) -- Many things have improved for the Edmonton Oilers this season.
+Their record against the Minnesota Wild is not one of them.

-EDMONTON, Alberta (AP) -- Tyler Graovac scored twice and the Minnesota Wild defeated the Edmonton Oilers 5-2 on Tuesday night in a matchup of teams on a tear when the NHL All-Star break arrived.
+Tyler Graovac scored twice and Minnesota defeated Edmonton 5-2 on Tuesday night in a matchup of teams on a tear when the NHL All-Star break arrived.

 Jason Zucker, Zach Parise and Chris Stewart also scored for the Wild (33-11-5), who picked up right where they left off coming out of the break.
-Darcy Kuemper made 41 saves as Minnesota won its third game in a row and improved to 22-3-2 since the beginning of December.
+Minnesota won its third game in a row and improved to 22-3-2 since the beginning of December.

+''We wanted to start this road trip off on the right foot,'' Stewart said. ''We have four big road games and this was a hot team here.
+It was a good test and we answered the bell.''

+The Wild extended their franchise-record road point streak to 14 games, including five straight wins.
+They swept the three-game season series and improved to 13-3-1 in their last 17 meetings with the Oilers.
+Minnesota is 13-1-0 in Edmonton since Oct.
+21, 2010.

 Adam Larsson and Leon Draisaitl each had a goal for the Oilers (28-16-8), who had their three-game winning streak snapped.
 Edmonton was 7-0-1 in its previous eight games, with the only loss during that stretch coming to Nashville in a shootout.